YongoDavid/Demo-repo/README.md

 i have finished the front end of all my recent projects i am working on i will start the functionality of these projects ones i am ready

+working on this blog and estate website together and it is crazy